1. Home

 What's in the Caches?

-If you're dreaming of treasure chests brimming with gold coins and sparkly gems, I'm sorry to burst your bubble.
-Geocache treasures are more entertaining than valuable.
+If you're dreaming of treasure chests brimming with gold coins and precious gems, I'm sorry to burst your bubble.

 Small, clear plastic container with trinkets and little hand-written notes insideThis cache holds cute stickers, colorful little magnets, a shiny token and notes left by previous cache finders.

-Old, scratched-up black tube and an un-rolled note pad with names and dates of previous cache findersMy First Micro-Cache Discovery
+Old, scratched-up black tube and an un-rolled note pad with names and dates of previous cache findersThis is a "micro cache".
+It's a small tube with a log book rolled up inside where you add your name and the date you found the cache.

 Where You'll Find Geocaches on Cape Cod